 (3) In addition, the Chairperson of the Ministerial Council may remove the Chairperson of the Committee from office as a member if the Chairperson of the Committee becomes a registered health practitioner.

+[Clause 4 amended by No. 4 of 2018 s.
+93.]

 5. Vacancies to be advertised

 (1) Before the Ministerial Council appoints a member of the Committee, the vacancy to be filled is to be publicly advertised.